The NDLR

 Four-track MIDI Interval Sequencer – Sequenced Arpeggiators, Chord and Drone Player

-We’ve turned complex music theory into a killer synthesizer jamming MIDI controller.
+We’ve turned complex music theory into a killer synthesizer jamming MIDI groove box.
 With four parts that can play up to 8 synths, you can make fantastic electronic music, such as soundscapes, electronica, ambient, electro, or techno to name a few.
 Whether noodling in your music space after work or jamming with friends, The NDLR can take your music to amazing places!

 Press one of the seven chord buttons, and the two arpeggiators and drone follow the chord notes while your polyphonic synth sings with ethereal pads.